 Listen to Alan's Radio 4 Today interview here

 PA’s CEO, Alan Middleton, is interviewed by BBC Radio 4 Today Programme on the state of UK innovation.
-As part of a special series on technology, the BBC visited PA’s Cambridge Technology Centre to talk to Alan about PA’s work in technology and innovation and why the need for scientific and technological innovation has never been greater.
+As part of a special series on technology, the BBC visited PA’s Global Innovation and Technology Centre to talk to Alan about PA’s work in technology and innovation and why the need for scientific and technological innovation has never been greater.
 Alan also talks about why the UK has a poor record of turning ideas into marketable products and businesses.

 From PA’s ‘bunker’, where new technologies are tried and tested, the BBC presenter introduces Alan and PA.
 He discusses the importance of coming up with ideas, beyond smartphones and software, which can make a big difference and are worth big money.
 The presenter explains that PA is a business which is innovating all of the time.

 The presenter asks Alan about a 3D printer which is printing a pair of spectacles.
 Alan says that while there is lot of hype around 3D printing, he wants to look at some of its very practical uses.
 He explains that “3D printing is real, it’s here to stay and it’s going to change business and the supply chain.”

 Alan goes on to say: “3D printing is different to the type of disruption that is commonly talked about today, such as Uber.
 And it is this type of disruption, using innovation and thinking about new business models, which can create significant revenue streams for new technologies.”